apache/polaris/site/content/in-dev/unreleased/overview.md

 execution.
 These credentials allow the query engine to run the query without requiring access to your external cloud storage for
 Iceberg tables.
 This process is called credential vending.

-As of now, the following limitations are known regarding Apache Iceberg support:
+As of now, the following limitation is known regarding Apache Iceberg support:

 - **remove_orphan_files:** This operation does not currently support credential vending when utilizing Apache Spark as the compute engine.
-  - For more details, please refer to [apache/iceberg#7914](https://github.com/apache/iceberg/pull/7914).
+  - For more information, see [apache/iceberg#7914](https://github.com/apache/iceberg/pull/7914).

 ### Identity and access management (IAM)